publiclab/publiclab-archive/notes/mimiss/06-04-2019/workshop-viii.md

 ---
-title: "Workshop VIII: What will we do to conduct our study?"\ntagnames: 'education, workshop, curriculum, activity:education, study-design, lesson, parent:student-led-community-science-in-the-classroom-a-curriculum, with:purl'
+title: "Workshop VIII: What will we do to conduct our study?"

+tagnames: 'education, workshop, curriculum, activity:education, study-design, lesson, parent:student-led-community-science-in-the-classroom-a-curriculum, with:purl'
 author: mimiss
 path: /notes/mimiss/06-04-2019/workshop-viii.md
 nid: 19615